carlobaldassi/vim-textobj-juliablock/README.md

     end
     end

 Suppose your cursor was positioned on the word `function`.
-Typing `var` would enable visual mode selecting _all_ of the method definition.
+Typing `vaj` would enable visual mode selecting _all_ of the method definition.
 Your selection would comprise the following lines: